rodmen07/Mortgage-Affordability-Calculator/README.md

 ==========

 My project is an interactive demo for a home affordability calculator.
+This is hosted on GitHub pages here: https://rodmen07.github.io/JavaScript-Project/

 On the initial landing page, the user would select the different categories for their income (average of last 3-5 years), credit score range, monthly debts/obligations, and down payment available.
 The page would then display the different amounts that a prospective borrower would qualify for at various (Debt to Income) DTI categories, and then show which states in the US have average home prices within the borrower's affordability range.

-**Functionality & MVPs**
+**Functionality**
 ========================

 In the home affordability calculator, users will be able to:

 -   Complete a borrower profile by entering relevant financial information
 -   View their affordability range based on the provided information.
--   View a list of US cities with average home prices within the borrower's affordability range
+-   View a list of US states with average home prices within the borrower's affordability range
--   View the average home price for a city within the generated list.
+-   View the average home price for a state within the generated list.
 -   { Bonus *feature* } Adjust results based on Cost of Living adjustments.
 -   { Bonus *feature* } Expand search to include major US cities.

 In addition, this project will include:

 -   README
     -   To-Do List
     -   Planned Future Developments

 **Wireframes**
 ==============